- How to gain more Horsepower - Eastwood Tech Library

 Increasing the horsepower of a car engine is a favorite and much-talked about topic by many car enthusiasts.
 Rarely do we find two enthusiasts agreeing on one method to increase horsepower.
 But before dealing with the "how to", let's first say what horsepower is.
-Technically, "horsepower" is a unit of power equal to 33,000 foot-pounds per minute.
+Technically, "horsepower" is a unit of power equal to 33,000 foot-pounds of torque per minute.

 Changing certain engine parts can definitely increase your car's horsepower.
 If you'd ask a car enthusiast how much horsepower his engine generates, his reply may not be definitive...but he still spends money in the hope of adding even more horsepower.

 Before you think of the various things you can do to increase your car's horsepower, assess whether your car's engine can handle that increase in power.
 Performance modifications and horsepower increases often put more stress on the engine.

 There are two very common methods employed by late-model car enthusiasts to increase horsepower: using a cold-air intake and an aftermarket, performance exhaust system.
 Specially designed cold-air intakes increase the flow of air and pull cold air from under the car or bumper.
 These lower-restriction intakes have larger filters that move the intake air further away from the hot engine.
 The resulting, denser cooler air leads to more power.